reissbaker/holdup/README.md

 ##### promise.then(onFulfilled, onRejected)

-Given optional callbacks to be called on promise fulfillment, rejection, returns a new promise that will adopt the state of the `onFulfilled` callback if `promise` fulfills, or will adopt the state of `promise` otherwise.
+Given optional callbacks to be called on promise fulfillment or rejection, returns a new promise that will adopt the state of the `onFulfilled` callback if `promise` fulfills, or will adopt the state of `promise` otherwise.